HannaLAguilar/Deep/README.md

 # Deep Learning Udacity

+View all of my projects!

-I am currently pursuing a Deep Learning nanodegree program at Udacity.
-If you want to check what I've been doing you can look this repository [Deep learning path](https://github.com/HannaLAguilar/Deep_Learning_path).
+If you want to check all the notebook what I've done, you can look this repository [Deep learning path](https://github.com/HannaLAguilar/Deep_Learning_path).

 Check the program --> [Udacity program](https://www.udacity.com/course/deep-learning-nanodegree--nd101)